PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 Using this runtime tool, you can be confident in the data you collect.
 Right?

 ***There's no better way to find what version of a package that your program is using than to ask your program.***  This is so true.
 Think about it.
-Rather than go into PyCharm, look at your project's "Virtual Environment", follow some path to get to a window that lists packages installed for that project, get the verstion and your're done, right?
+Rather than go into PyCharm, look at your project's "Virtual Environment", follow some path to get to a window that lists packages installed for that project, get the version and you're done, right?
 Well, maybe.
 But are you CERTAIN your program is using THAT version of the package in question?

 SO MUCH time has been wasted in the past  when people KNEW, for sure, what version they were running.
 Or, they had NO CLUE what version, or no clue to find out.
 There's nothing wrong with not knowing how to do something.
 We ALL start there.
 Geeez..